tronfrance/tronsr-template/INTRO.md

 Tron-France is based in Paris.
 We are a team of two people.

 Nous reversons 95% de nos reward à nos électeurs tous les jours!
-We redistribute 95% of our rewards to our voters everyday !
+We redistribute 95% of our rewards to our voters everyday!